The Remaining

 The Remaining is a 2014 American apocalyptic horror film directed by Casey La Scala, who co-wrote the script with Chris Dowling.
-The film had a limited theatrical release on September 5, 2014 and was the final film to be distributed by Triumph Films before the company went dormant.
-The film centers upon a group of friends that are forced to examine their lives after the Apocalypse strikes.
+Starring Alexa Vega, Shaun Sipos, Jonny Pacar, Itallia Ricci and Bryan Dechart, the film centers upon a group of friends that are forced to examine their lives when the Apocalypse strikes.
+The film had a limited theatrical release on September 5, 2014, and it was the final film to be distributed by Triumph Films before the company went dormant.
+The film received generally negative reviews.

 Plot

 The film opens with a montage of videos depicting Skylar "Sky" and Dan's happy moments together.
 In the present, Skylar and Dan are celebrating their wedding.
 Tommy Covington is shooting a documentary as a favor for Dan.
 During the wedding, Tommy is in an elevator with Skylar's parents, who are Christian.
 However, before answering a question, the air turns cold and Skylar's parents suddenly drop dead, their eyes white.
 When Tommy exits the elevator, he finds the main floor has descended into high chaos, as others have dropped dead with the same white eyes.
 As Tommy and Jack exit the building to investigate a tremor, they find the city up in flames as planes fall from the sky and explode upon impact.

 When racing back to the building to find a safer way out, an ear-splitting sound, similar to a trumpet, echoes across the building.
 After this, loud claps of thunder and intense lightning are present.
 When Tommy, Dan, Skylar and Jack exit the building safely, Skylar theorizes that they are experiencing the Rapture, as the believers are raptured and the non-believers are left behind.
 Tommy dismisses this, as what he believes what is happening right now is related to science.
 Skylar then declares that they need to get to a place of safety, as the events will grow worse and worse as time goes on.

 Afterward, monstrous-sized hail rains down on the town.
 The four proceed to seek shelter in a library.
 Tommy encounters Sam in the library.
 Skylar finds a Bible and tells Sam, Dan, Jack, and Tommy a verse related to the Rapture, the First Trumpet.
 The five proceed to go to a nearby church for safety.
 Nearing the church, a demonic being snatches Skylar out of Dan's grip and they find her on the road but heavily injured by the entity.
 Upon reaching the church, the group is let in and led to the sanctuary for safety by Pastor Shay.